groggero95/tsca/REPORT.md

 The custom library is implemented through the files [bigint.h] and [bigint.c], which define:
 * the data type we will use to work on large integers
-* all the main operation needed to perform the Montgomery multiplication and exponentation.
+* all the main operation needed to perform the Montgomery multiplication and exponentiation.

 #### Data type